 Safe people are not trying to push their own agenda in an attempt to make another person more like how they want them to be.
 They’re not taking on a “fixer” mentality or the total responsibility of someone else’s journey, which usually becomes a sign of codependency; many times, out of their own need to feel significant and valuable through “fixing”.
 Pre-set agendas usually lead a person to “play God” in the lives of others, trying to control and manipulate their choices and outcomes.
 This happens often with emotional and/or spiritual abuse.

 This opposing type of personality is usually ego-centric.
-They’re not trying to help others grow through their own make-up and in the likeness of Christ, but in the likeness of themselves.
+They’re not trying to help others grow through their own make-up, but in the likeness of themselves.
 They rigidly project decisions a person should make based on their own experience as if it’s the only right way.

 A person can usually feel this because it becomes overbearing and they no longer feel the autonomy to make their own choices or choices that fit them or where they are in life.
 A lot of times a person will be made to feel belittled or like they can’t trust themselves and therefore lose connection from their basic convictions and common-sense wisdom.